Hotel Kaiserhof (Berlin): History

 Berlin's first grand hotel was built by the company Berlin Hotel AG (later Berliner Hotelgesellschaft), founded in 1872.
 The Berlin architectural firm von der Hude & Hennicke carried out the commission from 1873 to 1875.
-Just a few days after the opening ceremony on 1 October, 1875, a major fire destroyed the building.
+Just a few days after the opening ceremony on 1 October 1875, a major fire destroyed the building.
 It reopened in 1876.

 The Kaiserhof offered more than 260 rooms which were fitted out in a modern and luxurious manner.
-It was the first Berlin hotel in which every room had an electricity supply, its own bathroom and its own telephone.
+It was the first Berlin hotel in which every room had an electricity supply, its own bathroom, and its own telephone.
 All of the furnishings originally came from the Hotel Britannia and the Hotel Donau, in Vienna, which went bankrupt after the World's Fair in 1873.
 The hotel also featured steam heating and pneumatic elevators/lifts, and the kitchens used, for the time, state-of-the-art gas stoves.
 Electric power came from Berlin's second power station, recently built in Mauerstraße by Siemens & Halske.
 Attached to the hotel was a Romanesque café called Café Bauer, run by the Viennese restaurateur Mathias Bauer.
 The hotel also operated a so-called city kitchen, a catering service that delivered individual dishes as well as entire menus for larger parties away from home.

 British PM Benjamin Disraeli stayed here in 1878.
 Early scenes in the 1943 movie The Life and Death of Colonel Blimp took place in the Hotel Kaiserhof.

 Joseph Goebbels, Ernst Röhm, and other Nazi officials met in the Kaiserhof as Hitler was being sworn in as Chancellor.
-They were not aware if Hitler had indeed been appointed Chancellor until he had returned to the hotel to inform them.
+They were not aware that Hitler had been appointed Chancellor until he returned to the hotel to inform them.
+Hitler was also naturalized at the hotel as a citizen of both the Free State of Braunschweig and the Reich.